 What Is Psychological Pricing?

-As mentioned briefly, psychological pricing is a sales strategy that focuses on how pricing can impact you, the shopper, emotionally and psychologically.
-As different prices will have different effects, these tactics can influence your spending and saving habits and get you to spend more.
+Psychological pricing is a sales strategy that focuses on how pricing can impact you, the shopper, emotionally and psychologically.
+As different prices will have different effects, these tactics can influence your spending and saving habits and get you to dole out more money.
 By understanding and dodging these moves, you may be able to quit spending money so freely.

 How Does Psychological Pricing Work?

-One of the main reasons why psychological pricing is so effective is that, as consumers, we rarely know how much something should cost.
-Instead, we lean on cues, context, and the prices of similar items to clue us in on whether something is a bargain.
+One of the main reasons why psychological pricing is so effective is that consumers rarely know how much something should cost.
+Instead, they lean on cues, context, and the prices of similar items to clue them in on whether something is a bargain.

 15 Examples of Psychological Pricing Tricks